 *This interview was audio-recorded and transcribed for accuracy.*

 Thanks Jack!
-So first off I want to address the drinking around the world thing, because I think that you do it well.
-How is it that culture and drinking are related, in your opinion?
+So first I want to address the drinking around the world thing, because I think that you do it well.
+How are culture and drinking are related, in your opinion?

 And every culture, I believe, would like to get close to their God, or whatever that means, or their spirituality; and I think alcohol does that.
 It’s always had that special feeling that it brings you closer to something that we don’t understand, and everybody wants that… Why we’re here or closer to what the truth of it all is.